ChromaticHQ/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My PR description includes a reference to a ticket or other "motivation" for these changes.
 - [ ] My PR description includes details of how I tested these changes.
 - [ ] My PR description includes testing instructions for reviewers with links to the testing environment, if applicable.
-- [ ] My code includes documentation updates including updates to existing documentation or new sections if applicable.
+- [ ] My code includes documentation updates to existing documentation or new sections if applicable.